parkjunkil/ZeoDiff/README.md

 [Figshare](https://figshare.com/articles/dataset/ZeoDiff/23538738)

     Training and test data are available at above link.
-    If you want to train the model, please download 'training.tar.gz' and 'test.tar.gz', unzip, and locate it under '/ZeoDiff/data/'.
+    If you want to train the model on your own, please download 'training.tar.gz' and 'test.tar.gz', unzip, and locate it under '/ZeoDiff/data/'.

     $ tar -zxvf training.tar.gz
     $ tar -zxvf test.tar.gz